 Dr Meg Good is the Senior Program Manager and Legal Counsel at Voiceless, originally joining the Voiceless Team in January 2017 as the Animal Law & Education Manager.
-She holds a PhD in law and has over ten years of tertiary teaching experience.
+She holds a PhD in law and has twelve years of tertiary teaching experience.
 In addition to her role with Voiceless, Meg is an Adjunct Lecturer at the University of Tasmania, co-ordinating their ‘Animal Law’ unit.

 Meg has held positions with various animal law organisations, including the Animal Law Institute (former Director of Education), the Barristers Animal Welfare Panel (former National Co-Ordinator & Tasmanian Co-Ordinator) and the Australian Animal Protection Law Journal.
 She was the inaugural recipient of the RSPCA Australia Sybil Emslie Animal Law Scholarship.
 Meg is currently the Secretary of the Australasian Animal Law Teachers’ and Researchers’ Association.